 2015-16 School Year

-- Continued statewide implementation of SSP Standards and Elements, including student outcome measures
+- Continued statewide implementation of SSP Standards and Elements, including measures of student outcomes

 Specialized Service Professionals Pilot

-Nineteen sites across the state piolted the Colorado Model Evaluation System for Specialized Service Professionals during the 2013-2014 school year.
+Eighteen sites across the state piloted the Colorado Model Evaluation System for Specialized Service Professionals during the 2013-14 and 2014-15 school years.
 These nineteen sites include Colorado schools, districts and BOCES.
 School districts include: Adams County 14, Aspen, Bayfield, Brush, Garfield Re-2, Greeley-Evans, Moffat County, Montrose, Morgan County, Thompson, Weld Re-4, Weld Re-8 and Weld Re-3 Special Education Consortium, Widefield and Woodland Park.
-The following BOCES also participated: Mountain, Northwest, for San Juan and for South Central.
+The following BOCES also participated: Mountain, Northwest, and San Juan.
 Additionally, the Insight School of Colorado was a pilot.